zeroc-ice/datastorm/demos/cpp/node/README.md

 This demo illustrates the use of a DataStorm node to discover writers and readers without using UDP multicast.

-It also demonstrates how readers and writers can exchange data through the DataStorm node when if don't enable server endpoints.
+It also demonstrates how readers and writers can exchange data through the DataStorm node when the writer and reader server endpoints are disabled.

 To run the demo, start a DataStorm node:
 ```